YutaroNegi/async-chatbot-api/README.md

 ## 📄 Description

 This project sets up the initial structure of a chatbot application using **FastAPI** for the backend.
+It currently includes:

-It currently includes a health check route (`/health`) to monitor the application's status.
+- A health check route (`/health`) to monitor the application's status.
+- **User Registration Endpoint** (`/users/register`) to allow users to create accounts.

 This setup serves as a foundation for developing additional chatbot functionalities such as sending, editing, and deleting messages.

 ## 🚀 Technologies Used